Document

 Controls

-- Workforce planning, training and development, growing your own, leadership and management programmes, apprenticeships, coaching, supporting skills and qualifications are all activities undertaken.
+- Workforce planning, training, development, growing your own, leadership and management programmes, apprenticeships, coaching, supporting skills and qualifications are all activities undertaken.

-- Efficient and effective recruitment processes tailored to job roles, enhancing the employer brand, recruitment benefits, such as relocation package, flexible and hybrid working, market supplements, recruitment & retention allowances and review of pay point spinal column are potential measures.
+- Efficient, effective recruitment processes tailored to jobs, enhancing the employer brand, recruitment benefits, such as relocation package, flexible and hybrid working, market supplements, recruitment & retention payments, review of pay point spinal column or a HDC weighting allowance.

-- Ongoing workforce planning and review of recruitment and retention effectiveness.
-Bi-annual staff survey to be undertaken and action plans progressed.
+- Ongoing workforce planning and review of recruitment and retention effectiveness; staff surveys and action plans progression; sponsorships for professional development; career grades.

 Quarterly update

 Recruitment and retention in key services such as Building Control, Planning and Technology Services has resulted in locums and vacancies, resulting in delays in delivering workloads.
 Senior posts are currently all filled.
 Legally trained support staff are in place and lawyer posts have been filled recently, reducing the need for legal locums.
-Building Control has three trainee posts filled and there currently is no longer a need to take on a further trainee in September 2024, as some activity has slowed down.
-All surveyors are supported in achieving the Building Inspector registrations.
-However, four employees have resigned, and have left or are working their notice, for reasons of career progression and the associated greater pay.
-We are considering the options for future service provisions.
+Building Control has three trainee posts filled.
+Four employees have left for career progression and the associated greater pay, following their registration as Inspectors.
+Some activity has slowed down and we are considering the options for future service provisions.
 Other services have been able to recruit, but also retained their staff well, against a background of the recruitment market slowing down and fewer jobs being available for people to move to.
-Turnover of employees in the year 2023/24 has been lower than in previous years and was just under ten percent.
+With the announcement of Local Government Reorganisation, this risk will be closely monitored as there is a concern this will impact both recruitment and retention of staff, however, we are yet to see the impact of this.

 Target Risk